dylanaraps/neofetch/Readme.md

 # fetch.sh

-### I'm currently rewriting the script from scratch with portability in mind.

 This is the home of my fetch script!
 This script gathers info <br\>
 about your system and prints it to the terminal.

-I've spent the past few days rewriting this and it now supports <br\>
-other distros as well as a ton of new features and bug fixes.

 If you're having any issues or have any ideas, please open an issue! <br\>
 I can't test on many other distros and I want this to work <br\>